Jayachandra5/Indian-Income-Tax-Calculater-/README.md

-# Indian-Income-Tax-Calculater-
+# Indian-Income-Tax-Calculator-
-Any Indian can calculate his Income Tax easily
+Any Indian any indian can calucte his income tax esaily.

+taxes and expemtions are done.